AFL Women's All-Australian team

 The AFL Women's All-Australian team is an all-star team of women's Australian rules footballers playing in the AFL Women's (AFLW), selected by a panel at the end of each season.
 It represents a complete team, including interchange players and a coach, of the best-performed players during the home-and-away season.
-The first AFL Women's All-Australian team was selected in 2017 following the competition's inaugural season.
 The team also follows the AFL's tradition of the All-Australian coach being the coach of that season's premiership-winning side, with no coach being selected in 2020 when no premiership was awarded.

+Before the establishment of the AFLW, All-Australian sides were selected based on performances at AFL Women's National Championships, where players represented their states or territories.
+The first All-Australian team for the AFLW competition was selected in 2017 following the inaugural season.

-Despite its nature, the AFL Women's All-Australian team is only ceremonial: the AFL Women's has not played any all-star matches as of season seven, and the difference in skill level between the All-Australian team and the nearest international competitor is currently too large for any contest to be competitive.
+Despite its nature, the AFL Women's All-Australian team has historically been only ceremonial in nature; as of 2025 the AFL Women's has not staged any representative matches featuring the All-Australian team.
+In 2026 the first representative match to feature an Australian team will be held against Ireland; players from the latter have previously been selected in the All-Australian team.

 Like in the Australian Football League (AFL) with their All-Australian team since 1991 (following the Victorian Football League's conversion to a national competition), the panel chooses a complete AFLW team consisting of sixteen players and five interchange players (as opposed to eighteen players and four interchange players in the AFL), based on performances during the home-and-away season.

-The inaugural team was the only team to contain 22 players, as match-day teams in the AFLW were reduced to 21 players from 2018.
-The AFL Women's All-Australian team was sponsored by Virgin Australia in the competition's first three seasons and by Toyota in 2020.
+The 2017 team was the only AFLW team to contain 22 players, as match-day teams in the AFLW were reduced to 21 players from 2018.
+The AFL Women's All-Australian team was sponsored by Virgin Australia from 2017 to 2019 and by Toyota in 2020.